roachfire/roachlab/htpc/README.md

 sudo useradd abc && id abc
 ```
 Write down the UIDs spit out after each command runs.
 We'll be using these to configure our .env file.

+Next, we're going to create a group called "mediaserver" to add our containers to.
+This will allow our directories to share permissions across multiple users. `sudo groupadd mediaserver && id mediaserver` will create the group and output it's ID.
+Write this down as well.

 ## Deploying our services